Community Pharmacy Patient Questionnaire (CPPQ)

 b) on the pharmacy’s website (if it has one)

-c) on the pharmacy’s NHS Choices profile (if and when this functionality is available)
+c) on the pharmacy’s NHS website profile

 Where can I get help with conducting the questionnaire?